WireSeed/FlipperZero-RogueMaster/ReadMe.md

 - Use Web Installer link for easy install
 ### OR
 - Extract/unzip the downloaded RM*.TGZ/ZIP file from RELEASES to a folder on your computer (Use 7Zip or WinRAR)
-- Copy the entire folder to the update folder onto the SD card you're using in your FlipperZero
+- Copy the entire folder to the update folder onto the SD card you are using in your FlipperZero
 - Once the SD card is back in the Flipper (or you've copied the files successfully via qFlipper), press down at the Desktop (the screen with the animations)
 - This opens the Archive app, press left/right to get to the Browser section
 - Locate the update folder, and the folder you copied earlier